-Alendronate is a pregnancy Category C drug.
+Alendronate was a pregnancy Category C drug under the prior FDA classification system.
 It is unknown whether it is excreted in the milk of women who are lactating, use with caution.

 Alendronate should be taken in the morning with a full glass of water on an empty stomach in an upright position.
 Individuals should remain in an upright position for 30 minutes after intake to decrease the risk of adverse reactions.
 Do not chew, suck, or crush the tablet.

-Use should be avoided in those taking human parathyroid hormone.
+Patients taking human parathyroid hormone should avoid taking alendronate.
 It is recombinant due to the reduction in calcium-sparing effects, thus impacts serum calcium levels unfavorably.

 The most common adverse events include transient hypocalcemia, transient hypophosphatemia, and GI symptoms (e.g., abdominal pain, heartburn, nausea, constipation, diarrhea, flatulence, and esophagitis).
 Additional adverse events are myalgia, joint pain, headache, dizziness, peripheral edema, back pain, and weakness.